Aggressive Advocacy

 Choosing the right attorney after an accident with a police officer is one of the most important decisions you can make.
 These cases demand more than just legal knowledge.
 They require courage, precision, and an attorney who won’t back down from a complex fight.

-At the Law Office of Paul Previte, we focus on helping injured Texans stand up to powerful entities including local police departments, city governments, and their insurance teams.
+At the Previte Law Firm, we focus on helping injured Texans stand up to powerful entities including local police departments, city governments, and their insurance teams.

 Fort Worth personal injury attorney Paul Previte has spent decades fighting for individuals injured in serious car accidents, including those involving government and police vehicles.
 He has: